Ryan Explores Unintended Consequences

 In his novel, The Labbitt Halsey Protocol, Andrew Ryan explores the consequences of genetic engineering to improve human intelligence that has gone horribly wrong.
 Consider participating in a program that would raise the intelligence level of your children to genius level and has no known side effects.
 Would you participate?
 What if you refuse—how could you retire in a world where all the children, except yours, were geniuses?
 Now, fast forward 15 years and almost all the children participating in the program end up committing suicide—so much so that local police and hospitals are reluctant to intervene.
 How would you, as a parent who participated, respond to the prospects facing your only child?

 This is the setting where we meet Ann Franklin, a very talented, attractive, and upwardly mobile defense contractor living and working in Northern Virginia for Steady State Technologies (SST), a small defense contractor.
-Ann is a graduate of the University of Virginia business school, she is the daughter of Dr. Henry Franklin, a retired philosophy professor, and her only son, Jeremy, participated in the Labbit Halsey Genomics company protocol, known as the X-chromosome embryogentic neuroenhancement (XEN).
+Ann is a graduate of the University of Virginia business school, she is the daughter of Dr. Henry Franklin, a retired philosophy professor, and her only son, Jeremy, participated in the Labbit Halsey Genomics company protocol, known as the X-chromosome embryogenic neuroenhancement (XEN).
 Participating in the protocol makes Jeremy an Xen kid whose average intelligence tests out at about 150.
 Jeremy’s father is missing in action leaving Ann a single mom raising an Xen kid while scaling the heights of the government contracting world (1-12).

-Andrew Ryan is a U.S. Army veteran of Operation Desert Storm who earned his bachelor’s degree in Philosophy from Louisiana State University and continues to study physics, cosmology, and neuroscience.
+Andrew Ryan is a U.S. Army veteran of Operation Desert Storm who earned his bachelor’s degree in Philosophy from Louisiana State University.
+He continues to study physics, cosmology, and neuroscience.
 His newest book, The Substance of Spacetime: Infinity, Nothingness, and the Nature of Matter, was released in 2016 and it is a nonfiction work “in theoretical physics that reimagines spacetime, not as a two-dimensional coordinate system, but as a real three-dimensional substance.”

 Ryan and I met at the library in Leesburg, Virginia while we were attending Indie Author Day (October 8, 2016) where we exchanged books and conversation between book sales to the general public.